The-Monkeys-and-MAUD/monkeybones/README.md

 bash ./init.sh
 ```

 Don't be scared, you can run init.sh as many times as you like and nothing bad will happen.
-If you haven't used
+Once you're over the
-MonkeyBones before, you probably won't get through it in one go.
-Once you're over the initial hurdles, you'll run
+initial hurdles, you'll run init.sh any time you need to get a project up to date with the packages
-init.sh any time you need to get a project up to date with the packages it needs.
+it needs.

 At the very least (for a purely front end project) init.sh will check that you have: